Skip to content

 Composite ACT Score Explained

 Composite ACT score is the headline number many students and families track first.
-It is calculated as the average of your four section scores: English, Math, Reading, and Science.
+It is currently calculated as the average of your English, Math, and Reading section scores.
 After averaging, the result is rounded to the nearest whole number.
-Example: if your section scores are 29, 27, 29, and 27, the average is 28, so composite is 28.
+Example: if your section scores are English 29, Math 27, and Reading 29, the average is 28.3, so Composite is 28.

 Composite is useful because it gives a quick summary of overall performance.
 But composite can hide section imbalance.
 Two students with composite 29 may have very different section profiles.
 One might have very strong Math and moderate Reading.
 Another may be balanced across all sections.
 Some programs and institutions may interpret those profiles differently, especially for major-specific readiness.